kandekore/Click-And-Collect-for-WooCommerce/README.md

 ## Plugin Description

-The Pro Click and Collect for WooCommerce plugin expands on the features of the [*Simple Click & Collect for WooCommerce*](https://github.com/kandekore/simple-click-and-collect-for-woocommerce) plugin to provide advanced functionality for managing click and collect orders in WooCommerce.
+The Click and Collect for WooCommerce plugin expands on the features of the [_Simple Click & Collect for WooCommerce_](https://github.com/kandekore/simple-click-and-collect-for-woocommerce) plugin to provide advanced functionality for managing click and collect orders in WooCommerce.
 This plugin provides a seamless solution for enabling customers to select collection dates and times during the checkout process, improving the overall customer experience.

 ## Installation

-To install the Pro Click and Collect for WooCommerce plugin, follow these steps:
+To install the Click and Collect for WooCommerce plugin, follow these steps:

-1. Download the plugin zip file from the [GitHub repository](https://github.com/kandekore/Pro-Click-And-Collect-for-WooCommerce).
+1. Download the plugin zip file from the [GitHub repository](https://github.com/kandekore/Click-And-Collect-for-WooCommerce).
 2. Log in to your WordPress admin dashboard.
 3. Navigate to "Plugins" > "Add New".
 4. Click the "Upload Plugin" button and choose the downloaded zip file.